phax/ph-css/README.md

   * `border-color:black`

 Even though no color value was provided, the default value `black` is returned.
 For all "sub-declarations", sensible default values are defined.

+##CSS utilities
+ph-css contains a multitude of small utility class covering different aspects of CSS
+  * `com.helger.css.utils.CSSColorHelper` contains methods to read and write the different types of CSS color values (rgb, rgba, hsl, hsla and hex value)
+  * `com.helger.css.utils.ECSSColor` contains the basic CSS colors as an enumeration
+  * `com.helger.css.ECSSUnit` contains all the default CSS units (like. `px` or `em`)
+  * `com.helger.css.utils.CSSNumberHelper` contains methods for handling the combination of numeric values and units.
+  * `com.helger.css.utils.CSSRectHelper` contains methods for handling CSS `rect` values.
+  * `com.helger.css.tools.MediaQueryTools` provides shortcut methods for wrapping a complete `CascadingStyleSheet` in one or more media queries

 #Code Examples
   * [Reading a CSS 3.0 file](https://github.com/phax/ph-css/blob/master/src/test/java/com/helger/css/supplementary/wiki/WikiReadCSS.java)